Raising the Bar of AI-generated Image Detection with CLIP: Comparison with the state-of-the-art

-{\bf Comparison over commercial tools.} However, the performance of Liu's method, as well as that of several other methods, drops catastrophically when considering the Commercial Tools (DALL·E2, DALL·E3, Midjourney, FireFly) both in terms oa AUC and Accuracy, see Tab.~\ref{tab:Commercial}.
-Needless to say, this is the most realistic and interesting scenario, often with images of unknown origin and no prior information on the possible generation process.
-In this situation, most methods provide unreliable decisions.
-Corvi's method works surprisingly well on some datasets, maybe generated by diffusion models similar to Latent.
-However, only the proposed CLIP-based approach provides a stable good performance in all cases.
-Note that, now, the versions with resized and recompressed images in the reference set perform significantly better than those without augmentation.

-{\bf Robustness to perturbations.} The trend observed over unknown models is further accentuated when images are subject to some post-processing, Tab.~\ref{tab:PostProcessing}.
-These impairments tend to wash out forensic traces, to the point that most SoTA methods become basically useless with coin-tossing performance, especially on the unknown commercial models.
-Again, the CLIP-based detectors provide a more than decent performance, further supporting our conjecture on the high-level nature of the forensic traces they rely upon.
+{\bf Robustness to perturbations.} The observed trend with respect to unknown models is further accentuated when the images undergo post-processing, as shown in Tab.~\ref{tab:RES_AUC_PP}.
+These impairments attenuate forensic traces, to the point that most SoTA methods become essentially useless, performing no better than random chance, particularly on unknown commercial models.
+CLIP-based detectors, instead, keep providing a good performance.